PulkitChikara/Impledge_assignment-2/README.md

 This project automates the execution of two test cases on the KloudShip application using Selenium WebDriver in Python.
 The test cases include adding a package (Test Case 01) and deleting a package (Test Case 02).
 The goal is to verify the functionality of adding and deleting packages on the KloudShip platform.

 # Design Decisions and Approach:
-Selenium WebDriver: Selenium WebDriver is chosen for its compatibility with web browsers and its ability to automate web interactions.
+Selenium WebDriver: Selenium WebDriver is chosen for its compatibility with web browsers and its ability to automate web interactions.<br>
-Python: Python is selected as the programming language due to its simplicity, readability, and extensive support for Selenium WebDriver.
+Python: Python is selected as the programming language due to its simplicity, readability, and extensive support for Selenium WebDriver.<br>
-Test Case Structure: Each test case is encapsulated within its function to promote modularity and readability.
+Test Case Structure: Each test case is encapsulated within its function to promote modularity and readability.<br>
-Error Handling: Exception handling is implemented to catch and print any errors that occur during test execution, providing visibility into potential issues.
+Error Handling: Exception handling is implemented to catch and print any errors that occur during test execution, providing visibility into potential issues.<br>

 # Setup
 Setup Python Environment: Ensure Python is installed on your system.